br3ndonland/R-guide/R-guide.md

     in other languages like Python).
 For example, `x <- 42` or `x = 42` set x equal to 42.
   - `~` is similar to `=` in Python or SAS or a normal written equation.
-    It means “versus” or “as a function of.”
+    It means ‘versus’ or ‘as a function of.’
-  - Use quotation marks to enter non-numeric values, called “**strings**.”
-Entering `"forty-two"` will treat forty-two as a word.
+  - Use quotation marks to enter non-numeric values, called ‘**strings**.’
+Entering `'forty-two'` will treat forty-two as a word.
 Both single and double quotes can be used, but double quotes are [preferred](http://stat.ethz.ch/R-manual/R-devel/library/base/html/Quotes.html).